 Typically, wholesalers set a profit margin at or above 50% to be profitable and competitive.
 Your profit margin is the money you have left once you remove all the associated costs.
 So, say the unit cost of an item is $15.
 You would then set the wholesale price at or above $30 to yield a 50% margin.
 The item would then be sold to customers at $60.
 If you need help calculating your margins and pricing your products, use our Retail Margin & Markup Calculator.

 Set Minimum Order Quantities

-Another policy you sometimes see is a minimum order price.
+Another policy you sometimes see is a minimum order price, or a certain dollar amount the retailer must spend to be eligible to make a purchase.
 In this case, quantity requirements may or may not apply.
-For example, a retailer could buy one of several different items to meet the dollar minimum or still be required to meet minimum quantity requirements as well as minimum order price.
+For example, a retailer could buy one of several items to meet the dollar minimum or still be required to meet minimum quantity requirements and order price.

 To protect yourself against losses, you should set payment terms for your retail customers to follow.

 - Extended or Net Terms: This tells retailers how long they have to pay you for your goods.
 The time frame can either be based on when the retailers receive your products or when you ship them out.
 Extended terms are expressed as “Net” + the number of days until payment is due.
 For example, the most common extended terms are expressed as Net 30, Net 60, and Net 90.

 - Extended Terms With Prompt Payment Discount: This offers customers a discount if they pay for your goods in a certain amount of time before the extended terms are over.
 This policy is expressed as X/A Net D, with X being the discount amount, A being the days to qualify, and Net D being your extended terms.
 So, 2/10 Net 60 means you give a 2% discount if the retailer pays for the items in 10 days under the 60 days extended terms.

 - Proforma: Another payment option, this is where you ship your products out immediately upon receiving payment.